primno/primno/website/docs/intro.md

 ## Overview

 Primno provides a framework to customize Model-Driven Apps by javascript code.
-The javascript code is deployed as a webresource and executed by the browser when the user interacts with a form or grid.
+The javascript code is deployed as a web-resource and executed by the browser when the user interacts with a form or grid.

 The framework provides:
 - A component-based architecture to write code in a modular way.